-Fishing in St. Augustine, Florida: 6 Things to Know
+Fishing in St. Augustine: 8 Things to Know

-It is no wonder fishing is one of the most popular outdoor activities in St. Augustine, Florida, with its vast maze of inlets and waterways, with quick access to the Atlantic Ocean, that were first navigated in this region by Spanish explorers.
+It's no wonder fishing is one of the most popular outdoor activities in St. Augustine, with its vast maze of inlets and waterways.
 The variety of species inshore, from redfish, drum, and spotted trout to the offshore sport fish like kingfish, tuna, cobia, and barracuda, make St. Augustine a year-round fishing destination.

 If you are up for a challenge, you can participate in the Florida Fish and Wildlife's Catch a Florida Memory program, which rewards anglers for specific fishing achievements in three different ways: You can join the Saltwater Life List, by catching all 70 species of saltwater fish; the Saltwater Grand Slam, by catching three specific species in a 24-hour period; or the Saltwater Reel Big Fish, by catching 30 large species, including king mackerel, flounder, cobia, permit, bonefish, and a list of others in Florida's saltwater.